dedan-wamalwa/mmu-chatbot/README.md

 # mmu-chatbot
-chatbot that responds to FAQ's in multimedia university of kenya
+A chatbot that responds to FAQ's in a higher learning institution( multimedia university of kenya)

 SET UP